Skip to main content

 Survey of secular resonances in the asteroid belt

-Z. Knezevic (2022).
+Knezevic, Z. (2022).
 Serbian Astronomical Journal

 A comprehensive overview of existing secular resonances and their classification by dynamic zones.
 An excellent start for understanding!